fluxehub/AdventOfCode2022/README.md

 So far:
 ## [Day 1 - F#](https://github.com/fluxehub/AdventOfCode2022/tree/main/Day1)

 It's a cliché choice for me for sure, but always a nice way to start out.
-Being day 1, it was fairly simple and I got a solution I was fairly happy with
+Being day 1, it was fairly simple and I got a solution I was fairly happy with.

 ## [Day 2 - ARM64 Assembly](https://github.com/fluxehub/AdventOfCode2022/tree/main/Day2)